 - Marine Biology – Students formulate community education campaigns around plastic waste

 How Do I Develop a Service-Learning Course?

 A successful service-learning course brings together the 3 C’s: Course Outcomes, Community-Identified Needs, and Critical Reflections.
 It can take effort to create a well-integrated, asset-based, critically reflective service-learning class.
-We recommend that you take advantage of the resources RISE has to offer or set up a meeting to talk through your ideas and seek support to lessen the work.
+We recommend that you take advantage of the resources RISE has to offer through the RISE website and the Service-Learning SharePoint, or set up a meeting to talk through your ideas and seek support to lessen the work.

 The first rule of curricular, or academic, service-learning is that it must be connected to course outcomes.
-Service-learning becomes another text, something that conveys information that is then linked to course outcomes via assignments and assessments.
-There is no need to seek the approval of new outcomes; just as different instructors use different methods to help students meet the same learning outcomes, service-learning is one method in that toolkit.
+The community or civic engagement becomes another text, something that conveys information that is then linked to course outcomes via assignments and assessments.
+There is no need to seek approval for new outcomes; just as different instructors use different methods to help students meet the same learning outcomes, service-learning is one method in that toolkit.

 - At least one approved learning outcome must be assessed using service-learning or community engagement as a source of content.

 - Some concepts or skills can be enhanced through real-world applications or civic experience; focusing on these helps with the process of integrating service-learning into the class.

 - Instructors should be intentional about what non-academic outcomes students should meet; for example, because teamwork or social awareness might be important transferable skills or civic engagement outcomes for the class, and can be connected to the service-learning experience, they should be purposefully integrated into lessons or assignments.